krigjo25/webapp-EternalZen-nexus/README.md

 A preview of the project can be accessed at [Screen Dump](/lib/documents/spiritual-Growth-screen-dump.pdf) ~~A demonstrationof the application can be accessed at [youtube]()~~.

+## Overview
+[Assignment](./prototype/documents/spiritual-Growth.pdf) The Assignment for the project [Screen capture](./prototype/documents/Eternal%20Zen.pdf) The Screen capture of the project

+### Prototype

+[The Prototype](./prototype/index.html) Which illustrates the web application using MVC

 ## Installation
 1. Clone the repository:
 ```sh